Scille/parsec-cloud/docs/hosting/maintenance/upgrade_downgrade.rst

 .. warning::

-  Before upgrading, make sure to back up the database as explained in the, :ref:`Backup and Restore section <doc_hosting_maintenance_backup_restore>` in case you need to roll back the update.
+  Before upgrading, make sure to back up the database as explained in the :ref:`Backup and Restore section <doc_hosting_maintenance_backup_restore>` in case you need to roll back the update.